ori-community/wotw-docs/content/docs/seedlang/index.md

 Conditions trigger when their value changes from `false` to `true`.

-For example, `on player.spiritLight > 4000` will trigger once when the spirit light changes to above 4000, but it won't trigger on any future changes to the amount of spirit light. `on MarshSpawn.FirstEX || MarshSpawn.RockHC` will trigger when the player collects the first of these two pickups, but not again when they collect the other. `on MarshSpawn.FirstEX && MarshSpawn.RockHC` will only trigger once the player collected both pickups.
+For example, `on player.spiritLight > 4000` will trigger when the spirit light changes from 4000 to 4100, but it won't trigger again if it then changes from 4100 to 4150.
+If the player loses spirit light, dropping to 4000 or less and then goes above 4000 a second time, it will trigger again. `on MarshSpawn.FirstEX || MarshSpawn.RockHC` will trigger when the player collects the first of these two pickups, but not again when they collect the other. `on MarshSpawn.FirstEX && MarshSpawn.RockHC` will only trigger once the player collected both pickups.

 ## Actions